LudovicBernard98/Practical-Application-5.1--Will-the-Customer-Accept-the-Coupon/README.md

 Summary of Findings:

 After the initial cleaning of the data, I carried out analysis to answer specific questions.
-Most importantly I focused on the Bar coupons and Coffee House coupons. (see jupyter notebook: "https://github.com/LudovicBernard98/Practical-Application-5.1--Will-the-Customer-Accept-the-Coupon/blob/main/prompt.ipynb")
+Most importantly I focused on the Bar coupons and Coffee House coupons.
+See jupyter notebook: "https://github.com/LudovicBernard98/Practical-Application-5.1--Will-the-Customer-Accept-the-Coupon/blob/main/prompt.ipynb" to have access to the code.
+A challenge I encountered since I used plotly as a python package, you cannot see the graphs.
+To address that shortcoming, I converted the notebook in a pdf file where you will be able to enjoy the visualization.

 Here are the main attributes I found to be significant.